europeana/Labs/_posts/apps/2014-07-04-europeana-ruby.md

   - https://github.com/europeana/europeana-client-ruby
 ---

 Ruby client library for the search and retrieval of records from the Europeana REST API.
+The gem is developed as part of [Europeana 1914-1918](http://www.europeana1914-1918.eu/ "Title") and is also used in that application.